soreikomori/ReplayMixPlus/.github/README.md

 Feel free to make a pull request with anything you like.
 I'll take a look at some point.
 If you want to get more hands on with the project, contact `soreikomori` on Discord.

+## Acknowledgements

+This code uses [pyLast](https://github.com/pylast/pylast) and [ytmusicapi](https://github.com/sigma67/ytmusicapi).
+If it weren't for these two, I would still be dreaming of this.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
 Note that pylast uses the Apache 2.0 license, also included [in their repo](https://github.com/pylast/pylast/blob/main/LICENSE.txt).